Skip to main content

 tip

-To put it simply, the probability of randomly selecting each font is equal.
-However, some characters are only supported by a few fonts, meaning certain characters might rarely be trained on.
+In simple terms, since each font has an equal chance of being selected, but some characters are only supported by a few fonts, you may notice that certain characters are rarely trained on.

 random_font=True,